Atlas of plant and animal histology

 2. Types

-Several types of endocytosis have been described depending on the vesicle size, the material to be incorporated, and the mechanism of vesicle formation (Figure 2).
+Several types of endocytosis have been described depending on the vesicle or compartment size, the material to be incorporated, and the mechanism of vesicle formation.
 Here, we will deal with the following types of endocytosis: clathrin coated vesicles, caveolae, non-coated vesicles, and macropinocytosis.
-Phagocytosis is being included here too, although it is a particular mechanism capturing large particles such as bacteria, viruses, and cellular fragments, which are first recognized by receptors and then surrounded by membrane.
+Phagocytosis is being included here too, although it is a particular mechanism for capturing large particles such as bacteria, viruses, and cellular fragments, which are first recognized by receptors and then surrounded by membrane (Figure 2).

 Types of endocytosis